 "Faith, hope, and patience are the key to things getting better.
 Just give it another day."

-Michelle began her career at CPI in 2016.
-She earned her Master’s Degree in Social Work from Rutgers University and her Bachelor's Degree in Psychology from Muhlenberg College.
-Michelle has been in the field for several years and has a variety of experience in many areas.
-She has worked previously in eldercare services as well as intake and referral services.
+Kayla began her career at CPI in 2016.
+She earned her Master’s Degree in Professional Counseling from Liberty University and her Bachelor's Degree in Psychology from Columbia College.
+Kayla has been in the field for several years and has a variety of experience in many areas.
+She has worked previously in other outpatient programs as well as experience working with both children and adults.

 Judi Ali, RN Nurse Manager

 Judi joined CPI in 2012, fortifying our competence with over 38 years of experience in the medical field.
 Judi holds an Associate Degree from Interfaith Medical School of Nursing and a Diploma in Spanish language from CEDA (Dominican Republic).
 Her certifications include Substance abuse CADC (Pending), Forensics (Sexual Assault Nurse Examiner), FEMA and Red Cross Emergency Management.

 Ms. Ali’s background includes Psychotherapy, Substance Abuse, Medical Surgical, Forensic, Public Health and Emergency Management.
 She has worked administratively at Trinitas Regional Medical and Cornell-Weill in New York City.